kev20006/watchList/README.md

 **utilityFunctions.js**: contains a number of functions used throughout the app for converting data, string formats or generating random numbers.

 ### Manual Testing

+To test how the varous views rendered into the DOM I conducted manual testing.
+For the first round of manual testing I completed the following tasks on my desktop computer.
+(This computer is running windows 10, and uses a display resolution of 1920 x 1080).
+On this computer I tested the app on the following:

+1. Chrome Version 72.0.3626.109 -full screen at native resolution
+2. Chrome - emulating an S5
+3. Chrome - emulating a pixel 2
+4. Chrome - emulating a pixel 2 XL
+5. Chrome - emulating an iPhone 5
+6. Chrome - emulating an iPnone 6/7/8
+7. Chrome - emulating an iPhone X
+8. Chrome - emulating an ipad
+9. Chrome - emulating an ipad Pro
+10. Firefox Version  - fullscreen at native resolution
+11. Microsft Edge  - fullscreen at native resolution

+After completing this testing completed the same tasks again on the following devices.

+1. Samsung A7 - 2016 - "screen
+2. Samsung S6 - 2017 - "screen
+4. Tablet
+5. Levonvo Ideapad - windows 10 - connected to a 42" TV
+6. Levonvo Ideapad - windows 10 - 16" Screen

+#### Tasks

 ### User Testing